Last updated on September 23rd, 2022 at 04:01 pm

-Recently I told Virgo Man that my dream was to catch enough salmon that we would have to buy another freezer just to hold it all.
+Recently I told my Virgo Man (my partner) that one of my financial success goals is to catch enough salmon this salmon season that we would have to buy another freezer just to hold it all.
 Well, guess what?

 We would love to trade salmon for some other good, like wine or honey or olive oil or oysters.
 But, as Virgo Man points out, that’s probably not legal, because we would be engaging in commerce and we don’t have the licenses and credentials for that.

 Plus, we might be trading with people we don’t know, and how could we be sure they’re not using risky food handling methods?
 Or that they don’t get their jollies from poisoning people?
 We might trade our salmon for bad oysters that could kill us, or at least make us so sick we’d wish we were dead.

 Back in the day, people traded food all the time.
 They had to, in order to get variety in their diets.
 The family with the cows traded milk and butter with the family who grew corn and squash and tomatoes.
 The family with the eggs and chickens traded them for beef from the cow family.
 The government didn’t regulate it, even though people had far fewer tools and far less scientific knowledge to ensure the safety of their food processing methods.

 Somehow, the human race survived and even thrived on the barter system.